jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.4.8 MaxOverlay

-Evaluates the maximum value for each grid cell from a stack of input rasters..
+Evaluates the maximum value for each grid cell from a stack of input rasters.

 *Parameters*: